-Dr Agata G. Handley is Assistant Professor in the Department of Philology at the University of Łódź.
-The main areas of her academic interests are contemporary British and Canadian Literature and British culture with a special emphasis on the English North.
-She is the author of the book Constructing Identity: Continuity, Otherness and Revolt in the Poetry of Tony Harrison (2016) and is a member of the editorial team of Text Matters: A Journal of Literature, Theory and Culture.
+Dr Agata G. Handley works as a researcher at the Department of Philology at the University of Łodź.
+The main areas of her academic interest are: literature translation, culture of the English North, contemporary British and Canadian poetry.
+She is an author of a book entitled Constructing Identity: Continuity, Otherness and Revolt in the Poetry of Tony Harrison (2016) and works as an editorial coordinator of Text Matters: A Journal of Literature, Theory and Culture.